HendrikDK/rplidarc1_mavros_ros2_pi/README.md

 # rplidarc1_mavros_ros2_pi

-This project integrates a Slamtec RPLIDAR C1 with MAVROS using ROS 2 Humble on a Raspberry Pi 4 running Ubuntu 22.04.3 LTS.
+This project integrates a Slamtec RPLIDAR C1 with MAVROS using ROS 2 Humble on a Raspberry Pi 4 or 5 running Ubuntu 22.04.3 LTS.
 It enables MAVLink `OBSTACLE_DISTANCE` messages to be published for use with ArduPilot-based obstacle avoidance.

 ## ✅ Features